olkham/FrameSource/readme.md

 ## Features ✨

-- Unified interface for all frame sources (cameras, video files, image folders)
+- Unified interface for all frame sources (cameras, video files, image folders, screen capture)
 - Easily extensible with new capture types
 - Threaded/background capture support for smooth frame acquisition
 - Control over exposure, gain, resolution, FPS (where supported by the source)